-- ½ cup / 63 g all purpose flour , (plain flour in the UK)
+- ½ cup (63 grams) all purpose flour , (plain flour in the UK)

-- 2 teaspoons salt
+- 2 teaspoons fine sea salt

 - 1 teaspoon freshly ground black pepper

-- 12 oz / 350 g dried pasta
+- 12 oz (350 grams) dried pasta

-- 4 big kale leaves , with stem removed.
-Chopped into small pieces.
+- 4 big kale leaves , chopped

 - 1 tablespoon sugar

-- Add the herbs and flour, stir well and cook for about a minute.
+- Add the herbs and flour, stir well and cook, stirring often, for about a minute.
 Add the salt and pepper, then gradually add the stock about a cup at a time, stirring between each addition to work out any lumps.

-- Bring to a simmer stirring frequently.
+- Bring to a gentle simmer stirring frequently.
 It will start to thicken a little but still be very liquidy.
-Once simmering add the dried pasta, kale, sliced sausages, sugar and coconut milk.
+Once simmering add the dried pasta, kale, sliced sausages, sugar and milk.
 Be sure to add the coconut milk last as the other ingredients will drop the temperature a little and prevent it curdling.